-The Board of Education has determined that the legislative focus this year should be on continuous student improvement.
+The Board of Education has determined that the legislative focus should be on continuous student improvement.
 The Board would like to see this supported through comprehensive education, thorough and uniform funding, and community decision making.

 The Board has also put together a set of guiding questions for proposed legislation.